 This arrangement was termed “the Log” due to the use of the solid body and eliminated the problems of ES-150 to a large extent.
 Les Paul took his electric guitar design to Gibson in 1946 but did not get the anticipated response from him.

 The Rise Of Fender

-Arrival of Fender Telecaster
+The arrival of Fender Telecaster

 First Solid-Body Electric Bass Guitar – The Precision Bass

 Fender delivered another remarkable innovation in the later part of 1951.
-It was in the form of a solid-body electric bass guitar which took everybody by surprise, as the utility of this strange appearing, hybrid instrument was not envisaged by the music fraternity till then.
+It was in the form of a solid-body electric bass guitar which took everybody by surprise, as the utility of this strange appearing, the hybrid instrument was not envisaged by the music fraternity till then.
 Little did they know that the instrument will transform the sound of popular music forever.
-A quote by Forrest White who was the production chief in Fender's company:
+A quote by Forrest White who was the production chief in Fender’s company: